julius2001/julius2001.github.io/_sections/repertoire.md

 - Sonata C-Dur K. 330

 #### Prokofiev
-- Sonata D-Moll op.
+- Sonata d-Moll op.
 14

 #### Rachmaninov
 - Concerto No. 2 c-moll op.
 18
 - Suite No. 1 for 2 Pianos op.
 5
 - 6 Morceaux for Piano 4-Hands op.
 11 No. 1
 - Etude-Tableaux op.
-39 No. 5 Es-moll
+39 No. 5 es-Moll
 - Prelude op.
 23 No. 4
 - Prelude op.
 32 No. 12